ahweigl/CS3200-Project/README.md

+# Podify: Appsmith Frontend

+## Created by Angela Weigl, Natalie Costa, Ray Valenzuela, Ky Wong for CS 3200 with Mark Fontenot

+Podify is a podcast app built for listeners and creators to share and enjoy audio content.
+Listeners have the ability to create, edit, and delete playlists, view creator profiles, and more.
+Creators have the ability to post and delete podcast episodes and pocasts, sell merchandise, and more.
+Podify's main goal is to lessen the time and effort it normally takes to find a good podcast to listen to, and serves as an all-in-one hub for interactions between listeners and creators.

 ![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/appsmith_logo_primary.png)

 This app is built using Appsmith.
 Turn any datasource into an internal app in minutes.
 Appsmith lets you drag-and-drop components to build dashboards, write logic with JavaScript objects and connect to any API, database or GraphQL source.